agoley/DocsClone/README.md

-# Document Management Web Application
+# SkyWrite - Wind-Powered Document Editor 🌬️

-A full-stack web application for document management with real-time collaboration features, built with React, Node.js, Express, PostgreSQL, and WebSockets.
+A beautiful, wind-themed collaborative document editor with real-time collaboration features.
+Built with React, Node.js, Express, PostgreSQL, and WebSockets.
+Let your ideas flow like the wind across the digital sky.

 ## Features

-- Create, read, update, and delete documents
+- ✨ Create, edit, and manage documents with a beautiful wind-themed interface
-- Real-time collaborative editing using WebSockets
+- 🌪️ Real-time collaborative editing using WebSockets - watch changes flow like the wind
-- Document sharing functionality
+- 🌤️ Document sharing functionality with sky-inspired design
-- Responsive UI for desktop and mobile devices
+- 💨 Responsive UI that moves gracefully across desktop and mobile devices
+- 🌬️ Wind-themed animations and visual effects for a delightful writing experience

 ## Project Structure